algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ## Project Goals

 #### Goals
-- To change the sprites
+- To change the playable character
 - To change the music
 - To give the possibility to change the difficulty
 - To create new maps